Human Resources Development

-Previously, the knowledge and skills specific to each workplace had been conveyed in the form of “implicit” knowledge passed on to supervisors from their predecessors and depended heavily on their individual experiences and discretion.
-Different workplace culture and skill levels of supervisors had caused quality, cost and delivery (QCD) to vary.
-In seeking to achieve true globalization, we transformed rules that should be observed and actions that should be taken by technical personnel into “explicit” knowledge and started providing AISIN Basic Seminars in 2014.
-In these seminars, supervisors instill the explicit knowledge in trainees with thorough, on-site guidance, along with ideas behind the knowledge (why certain things must be done).
-We have thus set up a system and framework to pass on Aisin-style skills and have started implementing the same system and framework to our bases in and outside Japan as well as to Group companies.
+Previously, workplace-specific knowledge and skills had been conveyed in the form of “implicit” knowledge passed on in a manner that depended heavily on individual experiences and discretion.
+Thus, different workplace culture and skill levels of supervisors had caused discrepancies.
+In response, we transformed rules that should be observed and actions that should be taken by technical personnel into “explicit” knowledge.
+Through the AISIN Basic Seminars, in which supervisors instill the explicit knowledge in trainees with thorough, on-site guidance, we have been expanding our system and framework to pass on Aisin-style skills globally throughout the Group.

 Developing vibrant human resources and workplaces

-To develop further into a vital company capable of growing continuously as we look ahead to the next 50 years, the AISIN Group focuses on the development of a pleasant and vibrant workplace culture.
-As an example, Aisin Seiki holds a management study session every March to raise the capability level of management in each workplace and consequently develop vibrant human resources and workplaces.
-At the study session, all executive officers and department heads within Aisin Seiki as well as representatives from Group companies and overseas subsidiaries discuss issues in workplaces based on the analysis results of employee awareness surveys.
-The outcome of the discussion is reflected in activities to invigorate workplaces in the next fiscal year.
+To develop further into a vital company capable of growing continuously as we look ahead to the next 50 years, the AISIN Group has been promoting the development of a pleasant and vibrant workplace culture.
+In fiscal 2018, we plan to conduct an employee satisfaction survey by using questions common to the six core Group companies and leverage the results in the Group’s integrated human resources and workplace development efforts.
+Additionally, Aisin Seiki holds a management study session every March to raise the capability level of management in each workplace.
+All executive officers and department heads within Aisin Seiki as well as representatives from Group companies and overseas subsidiaries participate in this study session.

 AISIN Relay Race

-A total of 534 teams, including seven teams from 21 overseas subsidiaries, participated in the annual AISIN Relay Race in fiscal 2016.
-More than 12,500 people, either as runners or supporters, fully enjoyed the event, feeling the importance of forming ties within the AISIN Group.
+A total of 590 teams, including six teams from 23 overseas subsidiaries, participated in the annual AISIN Relay Race in fiscal 2017.
+More than 14,000 people, either as runners or supporters, enjoyed the scale of the event and demonstrated the unity, both of which were a result of the collaboration among the 207 companies in the AISIN Group.